 Each executive officer has an employment agreement that provides for termination payments in the event of involuntary termination (otherwise than for cause or as a result of death, permanent disability or retirement) or resignation by the executive in the event of a change in duties following a change of control.
-The payment amount is calculated as follows: (i) for Tim Granger (President and Chief Executive Officer), 24 months (200%) of annual base salary, plus an additional 15% of that amount in lieu of benefits; and (ii) for each of Mimi Lai (Vice President, Finance and Chief Financial Officer), Robert Guy (Vice President, Operations), Tony van Winkoop (Vice President, Exploration) and Gjoa Taylor (Vice President, Land), 18 months (150%) of annual base salary, plus one additional month for every year of service after September 2016, to a maximum of 24 months (200%), plus an additional 15% of that amount in lieu of benefits.
+The payment amount is calculated as follows: (i) for Tim Granger (President and Chief Executive Officer), 24 months (200%) of annual base salary, plus an additional 15% of that amount in lieu of benefits; and (ii) for each of Mimi Lai (Vice President, Finance and Chief Financial Officer), Tony van Winkoop (Vice President, Exploration), Brad Likuski (Vice President, Operations) and Gjoa Taylor (Vice President, Land), 18 months (150%) of annual base salary, plus one additional month for every year of service after each individual became an executive officer of the Company, to a maximum of 24 months (200%), plus an additional 15% of that amount in lieu of benefits.